jolly-io/Data_Engineering_Articles/README.md

 *Type A ~ Abstraction ~ Data Engineers*

 These types of data engineers in their roles avoid undifferentiated heavy lifting, keeping data architecture as abstract and straightforward as possible and not reinventing the wheel.
-In practice,they do not attempt to reinvent the wheel and use of-the-shelf products, managed services and tools.
+In practice,they do not attempt to reinvent the wheel and leverage off-the-shelf products and managed services and tools.

 *Type B ~ Build ~ Data Engineers*

 These type of data engineers build data tools and systems that scale and leverage a company's core competency and competitive advantage.
-Type A and B data engineers may work in the same company and may or may not be the same person!
+Type A and B data engineers may work in the same company and at times may or may not be the same person!